-2. Introduction
+Introduction

-The Universal Hopper with Serial Interface is a serially controlled version of the popular Universal Hopper manufactured by Money Controls.
+The Universal Hopper with Serial Interface (a.k.a.
+Serial Universal Hopper or SUH) is a serially controlled version of the popular Universal Hopper manufactured by Money Controls.
 The serial interface is cctalk, firmly established as a leading, low-speed, device control protocol in the money-transaction industry.
 A key feature of cctalk is its optimal balance between simplicity and security.